 Bluesky Management: The Community-First Alternative

 Bluesky’s is really new and has a much smaller user base.
-So, every interaction matters a lot more, but it also means you can’t rely on the algorithms to distribute your content.
-If I was going to liken it to anything, I’d say it feels more like early Twitter, chronological feeds and genuine community building.
+Every interaction matters more on Bluesky, but you can’t rely on algorithms to distribute your content.
+It’s early Twitter all over again, chronological feeds, genuine community building, no algorithmic manipulation of your reach.
 So, try to be active in music-related communities and feeds.
-Bluesky’s custom feeds feature lets you find musicians and music fans more easily than other platforms.
-Participate in discussions rather than just posting your own content.
+Bluesky’s custom feeds make finding other musicians and actual music fans way easier than Twitter’s chaos or Instagram’s manipulative algorithm.
+Participate in discussions.
+Don’t just broadcast into the void.

-The platform has been designed, from what I can tell, to reward authenticity, and it punishes (harsh but true) obvious self-promotion more than other networks.
-So, share your music, but make sure you’re also contributing to conversations, supporting other artists, and being genuinely part of the community.
+Bluesky punishes obvious self-promotion harder than Twitter ever did.
+Post your music maybe 20% of the time.
+Engage with others the other 80%.
+Contribute to conversations.
+Support other artists.
+Actually be part of the community, not just using it as a billboard.
 Think educational angles rather than trying to sell your wares.
 As it’s still early days, cross-promotion can work well on Bluesky because users are often looking for new accounts to follow and build genuine relationships.

 Spotify Social Features